andresangelini/andresangelini.github.io/_posts/2018-10-01-Combining-modernizr-detects.md

 ## Sass advanced functions

-Another issue that popped out was that in Safari 11 SVG pattern elements with alpha are displayed with a black background instead of transparency.
+Another issue that popped out was that Safari 11 didn't display SVG's transparecy at all whenever any kind of repetition method was being used, wheter it be through `background-repetition` or using the SVG's `pattern` element.
 The closest that we can get to catching those browsers suffering from this is by combining `.jpeg2000` and `peerconnection` since [WebRTC Peer-to-peer connections][peerconnections] is not supported by Safari 11.

 Once more we add the following rule to each of the board types.